In This Article

 In an effort to put leftovers to use, I endeavored to put a soft-boiled egg over a bed of brussels sprouts salad.
 Unfortunately, I overcooked my egg and ended up with a boiled egg and brussels sprouts, the most fragrant breakfast in the history of humanity.
 (I was not popular in the kitchen that morning.)

-Also, at this point, I’ve yet to notice any real difference in my skin or energy level.
-I feel the same, except tardier, because making a perfect salad takes me a while.
+Also, at this point, I had yet to notice any real difference in my skin or energy level.
+I felt the same, except tardier, because making a perfect salad takes me a while.

 At this point, I officially burned out.
 On this particular morning, salad sounded about as appetizing as a plate of rocks drizzled with dirt (I never exaggerate).
 To up the excitement level, I decided to imitate my favorite breakfast situation (everything bagel with lox and cream cheese) and throw some lox and cheese on top of my greens and veggies.

 Turns out, this added fat went a long way in keeping me full longer, and I lasted all the way to late lunch without gnawing on my arm.
 High five!

 Day five just happened to be none other than Halloween.
 Every sane human knows that the most appropriate thing to eat for breakfast on Halloween (and the morning after) is Halloween candy.
 So, when faced with a bowl of Reese’s and a bag of lettuce you can only imagine which road I wanted to take.
 The orange wrappers seduced me, whispering promises of peanut butter and chocolate and happiness.

 I considered how to reconcile my need for both salad and sweets, and decided on fruit salad.
 I wasn’t totally sure if this counted, but since there was no salad referee in my kitchen at that moment, it counted.